grasshopper stir fry

 The very first insect dish I ate was a rustic caterpillar stir-fry in Zambia, cooked with the most basic of provisions.
 Fast forward several years and this grasshopper stir fry dish pays homage to that first experience and the realisation that insects can make a great meal.

 1. Pre-heat your oven to 180 degrees before preparing the grasshoppers.
-To do this take off the wings and legs and place on a baking tray.
-They will need about about eight minutes to turn golden brown, but check on them half way through as they can burn very quickly.
+To do this, take off the wings and legs and place on a baking tray.
+They will need about eight minutes to turn golden brown, but check on them half way through as they can burn very quickly.

-3. Once the grasshoppers are roasted add to a bowl and mix with the sesame oil and seeds before adding to the wok with the vegetables.
-Toss all of the ingredients to ensure they are well mixed and serve.
-Garnish with freshly chopped chili and coriander and serve.
+3. Once the grasshoppers are roasted, add to a bowl and mix with them with sesame oil and seeds before adding to the wok with the vegetables.
+Toss all of the ingredients to ensure they are well mixed.
+Garnish with freshly chopped chilli and coriander to serve.